Note: Deer hybrids are extremely common, and a variety of deer hybrid zones exist around the world.

 See: Cervus unicolor; Odocoileus hemionus.

-× Bos taurus [European Domestic Cattle] An anecdotal report of such a hybrid exists (Access Article).
+× Bos taurus [European Domestic Cattle] There is an anecdotal report of a cow/white-tailed deer hybrid (Access Article).

 × Equus caballus [Horse] See the separate article “Horse-deer hybrids.”